-The prior distribution thus has implications for the distribution of replicated data, and so can be checked using the type of tests we have described and illustrated above.
-When it makes sense to think of further data coming from the same source, as in certain kinds of sampling, time-series or longitudinal problems, the prior also has implications for these new data (through the same formula as above, changing the interpretation of $y^{\text{rep}}$ ), and so becomes testable in a second way.
-There is thus a connection between the model-checking aspect of Bayesian data analysis and 'prequentialism' (Dawid & Vovk, 1999; Grünwald, 2007), but exploring that would take us too far afield.
+The prior distribution thus has implications for the distribution of replicated data, and so can be checked using the type of tests we have described and illustrated above.12 When it makes sense to think of further data coming from the same source, as in certain kinds of sampling, time-series or longitudinal problems, the prior also has implications for these new data (through the same formula as above, changing the interpretation of y^{rep}), and so becomes testable in a second way.
+There is thus a connection between the model-checking aspect of Bayesian data analysis and "prequentialism" (Dawid and Vovk, 1999; Grünwald, 2007), but exploring that would take us too far afield.

 One advantage of recognizing that the prior distribution is a testable part of a Bayesian model is that it clarifies the role of the prior in inference, and where it comes from.
-To reiterate, it is hard to claim that the prior distributions used in applied work represent statisticians' states of knowledge and belief before examining their data, if only because most statisticians do not believe their models are true, so their prior degree of belief in all of $\Theta$ is not 1 but 0.
-The prior distribution is more like a regularization device, akin to the penalization terms added to the sum of squared errors when doing ridge regression and the lasso (Hastie, Tibshirani, & Friedman, 2009) or spline smoothing (Wahba, 1990).
-All such devices exploit a sensitivity-stability trade-off: they stabilize estimates and predictions by making fitted models less sensitive to certain details of the data.
-Using an informative prior distribution (even if only weakly informative, as in Gelman, Jakulin, Pittau, & Su, 2008) makes our estimates less sensitive to the data than, say, maximum-likelihood estimates would be, which can be a net gain.
+To reiterate, it is hard to claim that the prior distributions used in applied work represent statisticians' states of knowledge and belief before examining their data, if only because most statisticians do not believe their models are true, so their prior degree of belief in all of Θ is not 1 but 0.
+The prior distribution is more like a regularization device, akin to the penalization terms added to the sum of squared errors when doing ridge regression and the lasso (Hastie et al., 2009) or spline smoothing (Wahba, 1990).
+All such devices exploit a sensitivity-stability tradeoff: they stabilize estimates and predictions by making fitted models less sensitive to certain details of the data.
+Using an informative prior distribution (even if only weakly informative, as in Gelman et al. (2008a)) makes our estimates less sensitive to the data than, say, maximum-likelihood estimates would be, which can be a net gain.

-Because we see the prior distribution as a testable part of the Bayesian model, we do not need to follow Jaynes in trying to devise a unique, objectively correct prior distribution for each situation - an enterprise with an uninspiring track record (Kass & Wasserman, 1996), even leaving aside doubts about Jaynes's specific proposal (Seidenfeld, 1979, 1987; Csiszár, 1995; Uffink, 1995, 1996).
-To put it even more succinctly, 'the model', for a Bayesian, is the combination of the prior distribution and
+Because we see the prior distribution as a testable part of the Bayesian model, we do not need to follow Jaynes in trying to devise unique, objectively-correct prior distribution for each situation-an enterprise with an uninspiring track record (Kass and Wasserman, 1996), even leaving aside doubts about Jaynes's specific proposal (Seidenfeld, 1979, 1987; Csiszár, 1995; Uffink, 1995, 1996).
+To put it even more succinctly, "the model," for a Bayesian, is the combination of the prior distribution and the likelihood, each of which represents some compromise among scientific knowledge, mathematical convenience, and computational tractability.